ocket8888/trafficcontrol/docs/source/development/traffic_ops.rst

 		- api/ - Integration testing for the `Traffic Ops Go client <https://godoc.org/github.com/apache/trafficcontrol/traffic_ops/client>`_ and Traffic Ops
 		- compare/ - Contains :ref:`compare-tool`

-	- traffic_ops_golang/ - The root of the Go implementation's code-base
+	- traffic_ops_golang/ - The root of the Traffic Ops code-base

 		.. note:: The vast majority of subdirectories of :atc-file:`traffic_ops/traffic_ops_golang/` contain handlers for the :ref:`to-api`, and are named according to the endpoint they handle.
 What follows is a list of subdirectories of interest that have a special role (i.e. don't handle a :ref:`to-api` endpoint).